appohfaiths/100DaysChallenge/README.md

 # #100DaysOfCode
 Hi, this is Ivy Barley.
-I created this repo to share tips, resources and doses of motivation to help you start and finish the 100 Days Challenge, whether you want to learn a software engineering, UI/UX, data science, data engineering or open source.
+I created this repo to share tips, resources and doses of motivation to help you start and finish the 100 Days Challenge, whether you want to learn a software engineering, UI/UX, data science, data engineering, open source, etc.

 Don't forget to follow me on [Twitter](https://twitter.com/ivybarley) for more tech, career and lifestyle content.